Khandpara State

-Khandpara State was one of the princely states of India during the period of the British Raj.
+Khandpara State was one of the princely states of India in the British Raj.
 It was located in present-day Nayagarh district, Odisha.

 The state was bounded in the north by the Mahanadi River.
-The main town was Kantilo, but the capital was at Khandpara (Khandapada).
+The main town was Kantilo, but the capital was at Khandpara.

 History

-Khandpara State is said to be founded by Jadunath Singh Mangaraj, the youngest son of Raja Raghunath Singh of Nayagarh, who retained possession of four Garhs or forts, as his share, viz.
+Khandpara State is said to have been founded by Jadunath Singh Mangaraj, the youngest son of Raja Raghunath Singh of Nayagarh, who retained possession of four Garhs or forts, as his share, viz.
 Kadua, Ghuntasahi, Saradhapur, and Khedapada, which are located in Nayagarh region.
 Jadunath Singh is also said to have received the title Mangaraj from the Gajapati Maharaja.
 In the reign of Raja Narayan Singh Mangraj, Khandpara extended on the east up to Banki, on the west to Balaramprasad in Daspalla, on the north to Kantilo, and on the south up to Jogiapali.

-The last ruler signed the instrument of accession to the Indian Union on 1 January 1948, merging his state into Odisha forming a part of the Nayagarh district.
+The last ruler signed the instrument of accession to the Indian Union on 1 January 1948, merging the former princely state into Odisha, forming a part of the Nayagarh district.